Its a bit later than was expected, but here is as promised the short version of the repotting of the “SWAN”!

 Above: With a special tool the roots are separated from the sides of the pot.

 Above: The yellow line shows more or less the desired pot size.
 So this repotting I want to look how close I can get to that imaginary line, without harming the tree of course!
 During the first repotting of the “SWAN”, I had seen that most strong roots grew just from that side of the tree, so I knew that this never was going to be easy!
 I would soon see how ready this tree was to fit into this smaller pot.
 It was all very exciting, to be honest! 🙂

 Above: looking for my keys. 🙂

-Above: Were necessary, roots were cut to free the tree from it’s pot.
+Above: Were necessary, roots were cut to free the tree from its pot.

-Above: To long roots were cut back.
+Above: Too long roots were cut back.

 Above: (Yellow arrows) Here I am carefully bending the branch inwards towards the base of the tree.
 (A) shows were this thick root grows from.
-The yellow dots show just how much the roots were bend!
+The yellow dots show just how much the roots were bent!

 The piece of wood holds the tree into its place, so I can carefully work the soil in between the roots.
 Making sure no air pockets are left between the roots.